gmcfall/react-firebase-state-docs/docs/guides/document_listeners.md

 that fire when a Firestore document changes state, and they are specified as the optional parameters of the `useDocListener` hook:
 - [transform] fires when the document is first loaded or is modified
-- [onRemove] fires when the document is removed from Firestore
+- [onRemoved] fires when the document is removed from Firestore
 - [onError] fires if an error occurs while fetching the document from Firestore

 Second, we have HTML event handlers such as the `onClick` handler for a button.